OpenVerifiable/open-verifiable-id-sdk/architecture/0011-llm-development-integration.md

 ## Decision

-We will enhance ov-id-sdk to be highly LLM-friendly through comprehensive documentation, structured resources, and standardized patterns.
+We will enhance open-verifiable-id-sdk to be highly LLM-friendly through comprehensive documentation, structured resources, and standardized patterns.

 ### 1. Enhanced Type Definitions & Documentation